 The research project has three goals:

-Biträdande professor at Product and Production Development, Design and Human Factors
+Biträdande professor vid Chalmers, Industrial and Materials Science, Design and Human Factors

 Funding years 2012–2016